-But it had been seen before.
+But it had

 Professional oarsman Barney Biglin, commenting around 1920 on a winning high-stroking Belgian crew at Henley, said, "I can't understand why there should be so much surprise in England because the Belgian crew manages to get great speed out of its so-called short, jerky stroke.
 What else could they get out of it?
 "863